ohincu/animal-shelter/README.md

 ## Conclusions
-As mentioned, additional data points would facilitate the modeling:
+As mentioned, additional data points would help in making better decisions:
 - intake timestamps - could allow adjust the model and predict how much time the pet is to stay in the shelter.
 This could be used by shelter employees to plan their resources.
 - animal's conditions - an animals who was lost by the owner could be in a totally different conditions from an animal that was found on the street.

-Note: there are still quite some False Positives, the model could be refined to increase the level of False Negatives.
-This I will apply later.
+Note: there are still quite some False Positives, predicting more animals being returned and adopted.
+The model could be refined to increase the level of False Negatives, as a shelter employee would be better off not being overly optimistic.